Background

 The ad hoc committee was established by ICRI at the 33rd ICRI General Meeting, December 2018, to follow the Convention on Biological Diversity post-2020 Global Biodiversity Framework development process and to contribute on matters relating to the critical status of coral reefs and how these can be sufficiently addressed within the post-2020 framework.

-The updated objectives of the ad hoc committee for 2021 are to:
+The current terms of reference for the ad hoc committee through to CBD COP 15 are to:

 ICRI resolutions relating to the ad hoc committee